Main illustration: Daye Kim

 The goal is to ensure the time spent on in-person support is kept to a minimum while investing heavily in customer success so you can look to reduce churn through stronger adaption.

 The growing use of automation in supporting your customers is also an important consideration.
-Solutions such as Intercom’s Answer Bot are transforming this space and the economics of providing quality support at scale is changing fast.
+Solutions such as Intercom’s Resolution Bot are transforming this space and the economics of providing quality support at scale is changing fast.

 At this price point, the need for live support means you must consider geographic support coverage, as trying to serve a US customer base from the UK or Ireland, say, is likely to prove problematic.